 Food and a variety of kid-friendly activities will also be on hand and ready to keep everyone full of yumminess, entertained, and better informed about Appalachian heritage.

-Railroad Heritage Weekend at Tweetsie, Blowing Rock (August 28-29)
+Railroad Heritage Weekend at Tweetsie Railroad, Blowing Rock (August 27-28)

-The 43rd annual Lazy Daze Arts and Crafts Festival returns to the Cary Town Hall Campus and will feature over 300 artists.
-Featured artist JJ Jiang will headline the showcase that will include live music, kids activities, food and drink vendors, and more.
+The 46th annual Lazy Daze Arts and Crafts Festival returns to the Cary Town Hall Campus and will feature over 300 artists.
+It’s a bustling event with live music, kids’ activities, food, drink, crafts, and more.

 Ready for These Amazing Things to Do in North Carolina in August?